shtankoksu/kotlin/spec-docs/function-types.md

 So we should serialize this information (probably to some type annotation as well) and load it for at least Kotlin large lambdas to work.
 `FunctionLarge` without such annotation (coming for example from Java) will be treated as `(Any?, Any?, ...) -> Any?`.

-So `Function0`..`Function22` are provided primarily as an **optimization** for frequently used functions and the number 23 itself has in fact no meaning, i.e. it doesn't limit anything.
+So `Function0`..`Function22` are provided primarily as an **optimization** for frequently used functions and for Java interop.
 We can change it easily to something else if we want to.
-For example, for `KFunction`, `KMemberFunction`, ... this number will be zero:
+For example, for `KFunction`, `KMemberFunction`, ... this number will be zero, since there's no point in implementing a hypothetical `KFunction5` from Java.

 ``` kotlin
 package kotlin.reflect